 There comes a time when one wonders where they came from and what makes them what they are.

-This page is for stories, tales, and documentaries written by the friends, relatives, and descendants of Finnish immigrants, so as not to get lost or fade in the passage of time, and can be read by present and future generations.
+This page is for stories, tales, and documentaries written by the friends, relatives, and descendants of area immigrants, so as not to get lost or fade in the passage of time, and can be read by present and future generations.
 The subject material can be just about anything, but should coincide with the Hanka Homestead Finnish Museum’s mission.

 Submit your story to " EdRaisanen@HankaHomesteadMuseum.org " or send it to the address on the Contact Us page.
 The story can be typed, hand written, in English or Finnish, and include the author’s name.
-Name will not be published if so requested.
+Name will not be posted if so requested.

 By submitting your story you consent to the publishing of your story on this web site after its approval by the Hanka Homestead Finnish Museum.
 Thank you for participating in our mission.